espressif/esp-idf/examples/storage/sd_card/sdmmc/README.md

 1. Use an "all-in-one" `esp_vfs_fat_sdmmc_mount` function to:
     - initialize SDMMC peripheral,
     - probe and initialize the card connected to SD/MMC slot 1 (HS2_CMD, HS2_CLK, HS2_D0, HS2_D1, HS2_D2, HS2_D3 lines),
-    - mount FAT filesystem using FATFS library (and format card, if the filesystem can not be mounted),
+    - mount FAT filesystem using FATFS library (and format card, if the filesystem cannot be mounted),
     - register FAT filesystem in VFS, enabling C standard library and POSIX functions to be used.
 2. Print information about the card, such as name, type, capacity, and maximum supported frequency.
 3. Create a file using `fopen` and write to it using `fprintf`.